 - Return the shrimp to the pan.

-- Then add the basil and the remaining 2 tablespoons butter; season with salt and pepper.
+- Then add most of the basil (saving some for garnish) and the remaining 2 tablespoons butter; season with salt and pepper and cook just long enough for the butter to melt and the flavors to mix.

 - Drain the pasta and transfer to a large serving bowl.

-- Toss with the shrimp, scallops and sauce; garnish with parsley and lemon.
+- Toss with the shrimp, scallops and sauce; garnish with fresh basil and shaved parmesan.